Thatsmusic99/plugin-list-against-cmi/README.md

 # List of plugins to replace CMI
 CMI is a [monoplugin](https://madelinemiller.dev/blog/large-plugins-vs-small-plugins/) which aims to replace a vast number of plugins in your server by implementing a large amount of features.
 However, there is a large divide within the Minecraft plugin community about whether it actually does good or not, with it often being subject to criticism by experienced server admins and developers.

-As someone who has been requested to configure the plugin before, it is a hefty nightmare to deal with and I have wondered if there were better alternatives and in addition, advertise smaller plugins that don't have the same attention larger plugins such as Essentials do.
+As someone who has been requested to configure the plugin before, it is a hefty nightmare to deal with and I have wondered if there were better alternatives, so I made this list.
+In addition, this advertises smaller plugins that don't have the same attention larger plugins such as Essentials do.
 Hell, use this as plugin inspiration for all I care.
 The list also includes how to produce behaviour in said plugins to make it similar to CMI's, although perhaps not entirely.

 Obviously, the go-to replacement for CMI is, in fact, Essentials.
 However, if there isn't the case, there are plenty of other alternatives outlined below.